getchip/PocketCHIP-Docs/README.md

-# Next Thing C.H.I.P.
+# Next Thing PocketC.H.I.P.
 Documentation

 All documentation is written in markdown and staged on github pages.
 Published documentation is viewable [on the github pages](http://getchip.github.io/chipdocs/#introduction) or [getchip site](http://docs.getchip.com).